Greater-London-Authority/ldn-viz-tools/.changeset/grumpy-camels-crash.md

 '@ldn-viz/web': patch
 ---

-update tokens to new design system
+CHANGED: Update tokens to new design system